darionco/CCCaca/README.md

 CCCaca
 ======

-ASCII Art for Cocos2D iOS 1.x (Can be easily ported to 2.x)
+ASCII Art for Cocos2D iOS 1.1, 2.0 and 2.1.
+Supports ARC.

 What can I do with CCCaca?
 --------------------------